 - a.
 Important information published by the LA applies to some aspects of school admissions.
 If you are considering applying for a place at the School you are advised to refer to your home LA's website. - b.
-If you have any questions in relation to these admission arrangements please contact the School office. - c.
-The School will handle all personal data in accordance with the requirements of the Data Protection Act 1998.
+If you have any questions in relation to these admission arrangements please contact the School office office@bourton.dorset.sch.uk 01747 840409. - c.
+The School will handle all personal data in accordance with the requirements of the Data Protection Act 2018.